Wildhoney/Switzerland/README.md

 // Font loaded and ready to use. document.body.appendChild(swissCheese);

-// Font remove from global register. document.remove.remove(swissCheese);
+// Font removed from global register. document.remove.remove(swissCheese);

 // Font loaded and ready to use again.